theoboldalex/theoboldalex.github.io/content/posts/profiling_zsh.md

 ```

 This alias might seem pretty innocuous at first glance and it is, IF YOU RUN IT IN A DIRECTORY THAT IS UNDER VERSION CONTROL WITH GIT!
 Unfortunately for me, I ran it in my home directory where my `.zshrc` resided.
 By the time I had realised what was happening, it was too late.
 Far too late.
 Git had cleaned up all the unversioned files in my home directory.
 It was a bad day to be me.

+I no longer have that alias and I have my dotfiles repo set up in a much more sane way to avoid similar issues in future but it was a good learning excercise in how accidentally running a command in the wrong
+directory can have dire consequences.
+You live and learn.

+Nowadays, I keep the profiler lines in my `.zshrc` and have them commented so they are easy enough to toggle on and off with a couple of shortcuts.
+Perhaps you might do the same.

+:wq